 Since the pulls weren’t brass or a desirable material, we chose to replace them.
 Before we get to the pulls, we wanted to have some fun.
 I had found this vintage wall paper at the thrift store and then purchased some trim at the local home improvement store.
 I also used wallpaper on this china cabinet, this antique radio, and on this nightstand.
 Fun!

 After a whole lotta cutting and attaching, here is what we got…

 What a difference a bit of paint and a whole lotta DIY can do, right?
-I mean, would you think it was the same set?
+I mean, do you think it is the same set?
 I think not. tee hee hee.

 This sweet girl’s bedroom set is now available in my shop (SOLD) and the best part is that both will ship for the same cost, plus add any smaller item too.
 Ya can’t beat that!

 Do pin and share so other can see how it just takes a little creativity to make your worn out furniture new.

 Up next, I will be showing you what I do with these.

 Be sure to sign up for my newsletter to get updated in your inbox, and get your FREE Furniture Buying Checklist and special discount to my shop.
 Until next time!